-The purpose of this section is to prove theorem B: the continuous extension property for leaves of foliations which are almost transverse to quasigeodesic pseudo-Anosov flows in 3-manifolds with negatively curved fundamental group.
+The purpose of this section is to prove the main theorem: the continuous extension property for leaves of foliations which are almost transverse to quasigeodesic singular pseudo-Anosov flows in atoroidal 3-manifolds.
+As seen before this implies that M has negatively curved fundamental group.